ItsAfjal-Developer/Landing-Page---The-Pista-Choice/README.md

 ## Screenshots

-Below is a Preview of **Landing Page - The Pista Choice** , Showcasing the Layout and Styling implemented Using pure HTML and CSS.
+Below is a Preview of **Landing Page - The Pista Choice**, Showcasing the Layout and Styling implemented Using pure HTML and CSS.
-The Design focuses on Clean Structure , Responsiveness and Modern Styling.
+The Design focuses on Clean Structure, Responsiveness and Modern Styling.

 <img src="./images/Screenshot.png" alt="Landing Page - The Pista Choice Preview" width="100%" />